Thorn51/express_boilerplate/README.md

 ## Set up

-Complete teh following steps to start a new project (NEW-PROJECT-NAME):
+Complete the following steps to start a new project (NEW-PROJECT-NAME):

 1. Clone this repository to your local machine 'git clone BOILERPLATE-URL NEW-PROJECT-NAME'
 2. 'cd' into the cloned repository